P.E.I. Joins (Most of) the Rest of Canada: 3 Ways the New P.E.I. Business Corporations Act Will Modernize Prince Edward Island Corporations

 By John Hennessey, Partner at McInnes Cooper,

-Kaitlyn Angus Hornsby, Associate at McInnes Cooper,
+Kaitlyn Angus Hornsby, Lawyer at McInnes Cooper,

-Sean Corcoran, Associate at McInnes Cooper
+Sean Corcoran, Lawyer at McInnes Cooper

 P.E.I. corporations are currently governed by the P.E.I.
 Companies Act – legislation that’s substantially unchanged since it was enacted in 1888 as the Joint Stock Companies Act.
 But that’s about to change: on June 12, 2018 the P.E.I. government passed Bill No. 12, the Business Corporations Act.
 The new Act, which will only take effect on the date the government sets, will replace part one of the current P.E.I.
 Companies Act dealing with for-profit companies.
 Modeled on the Canada Business Corporations Act (CBCA), a model that the corporations legislation of all other Canadian common law provinces with the exception of N.S. and (until now) P.E.I. have adopted (and that has recently itself been modernized), the new Act will fundamentally change – and modernize – the corporate landscape in P.E.I.